 The plan does not include coverage for services of a Dentist, Optician or Optometrist.

 Each insurance year begins on August 1 and ends on the following July 31.
 Enrollment periods for F-1 students are fall: August-December (for 5 months) and spring/summer: January-July (for 7 months).
 Students, including those who graduate in May, must be enrolled in the insurance plan for the full period.

 Enrollment dates for scholars and their dependents coincide with their program dates in the U.S. Two weeks is the minimum enrollment period available for short-term scholars.

-Student charges are added to their Bursar account for payment with fall and spring fees and can be viewed in CheckMarq.
+Student charges are added to their Bursar account for payment with fall and spring tuition and can be viewed in CheckMarq.